surniaulula/wpsso-ratings-and-reviews/readme.txt

 WC Tested Up To: 3.3.3
 Stable Tag: 1.3.2

-WPSSO Core extension to add ratings and reviews for WordPress comments, with Aggregate Rating meta tags and optional Schema Review markup.
+WPSSO Core extension to add ratings and reviews for WordPress comments with Aggregate Rating meta tags, and optional Schema Review markup.

 == Description ==

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-ratings-and-reviews/assets/icon-256x256.png">

+**WPSSO Core extension to add ratings and reviews for WordPress comments with aggregate rating meta tags, and optional Schema Review markup.**
-**Extend the WordPress comment system with ratings and reviews:**

-Star ratings and reviews can be enabled / disabled by post type and/or single post, new reviews are correctly labeled as "reviews" (not "comments"), a rating can be required before reviews are accepted, replies to reviews are properly labeled as "replies", and colors of star ratings can be customized from the settings page.
+Extends the WordPress comment system with ratings and reviews &mdash; star ratings and reviews can be enabled / disabled by post type and/or individual posts, new reviews are correctly labeled as "reviews" (not "comments"), a rating can be required before reviews are accepted, replies to reviews are properly labeled as "replies", and colors of star ratings can be customized from the settings page.

-**Does not conflict with WooCommerce ratings and reviews:**

-WPSSO Ratings and Reviews (aka WPSSO RAR) checks [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin settings, and if WooCommerce product reviews are enabled (or the [Yotpo Reviews for Woocommerce](https://wordpress.org/plugins/yotpo-social-reviews-for-woocommerce/) plugin is active), WPSSO RAR skips the "product" post type to avoid conflicts with WooCommerce.
+Does not conflict with WooCommerce ratings and reviews &mdash; the [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin settings are checked, and if WooCommerce product reviews are enabled (or the [Yotpo Reviews for Woocommerce](https://wordpress.org/plugins/yotpo-social-reviews-for-woocommerce/) plugin is active), the "product" post type is ignored to avoid conflicts with WooCommerce product reviews.

-**Provides [Schema Aggregate Rating](https://schema.org/aggregateRating) meta tags and JSON-LD markup:**

-Google can read the aggregate rating meta tags (or the optional Schema JSON-LD markup) to add star ratings to search results ([WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required for JSON-LD markup).
+Provides [Schema Aggregate Rating](https://schema.org/aggregateRating) meta tags and JSON-LD markup &mdash; Google reads aggregate rating meta tags (or the optional Schema JSON-LD markup) to add star ratings to search results ([WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required for JSON-LD markup).
+WooCommerce product ratings and reviews are also included in the aggregate rating meta tags and JSON-LD markup.

-**Includes complete [Schema Review](https://schema.org/Review) as optional JSON-LD markup:**

-Including information about the review (author name, creation time, excerpt, rating), along with the threaded replies / comments for each review ([WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required for JSON-LD markup).
+Includes complete [Schema Review](https://schema.org/Review) as optional JSON-LD markup &mdash; including information about the review (author name, creation time, excerpt, rating), along with the threaded replies / comments for each review ([WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) required for JSON-LD markup).

-**WPSSO Ratings and Reviews is *incredibly fast* and coded for performance:**

-WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.

-WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.4 or better required).
+WPSSO Ratings and Reviews is *incredibly fast* and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 <h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Ratings and Reviews (aka WPSSO RAR) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.

-The [WPSSO Core Pro plugin](https://wpsso.com/) and the [WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) are required to add the [Schema Aggregate Rating](https://schema.org/aggregateRating) and [Schema Review](https://schema.org/Review) as Schema JSON-LD markup.
+WPSSO Ratings and Reviews (aka WPSSO RAR) is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.  The [WPSSO Core Pro plugin](https://wpsso.com/) and the [WPSSO JSON Pro extension](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) are required to add the [Schema Aggregate Rating](https://schema.org/aggregateRating) and [Schema Review](https://schema.org/Review) as Schema JSON-LD markup.

 == Installation ==